 The Research & Technology House excellently supports the research group “Applied Software Engineering” at the Institute of Software Technology in applying for and carrying out research projects, in finding answers to legal questions related to drafting cooperation agreements, transferral of IPR, etc. I want to say thank you for the friendly support that makes coping with difficult-seeming issues far more pleasant.

-At WTZ Süd, 6 universities from Styria and Carinthia combine their competences and their experience in the transfer of knowledge.
-The WTZ Süd is financed by the Federal Ministry of Science, Research and Economy (BMWFW) and aws.
-Working together creates synergies,increases visibility and access to university knowledge is facilitated.
+At WTZ Süd, 6 universities and 3 universities of applied sciences from Styria and Carinthia combine their competences and their experience in the transfer of knowledge.
+The WTZ Süd is financed by aws Austria Wirtschaftsservice (investment agency), by means of the National Foundation of Research, Technology and Development (Austrian Funds).
+Working together creates synergies, increases visibility and access to university knowledge is facilitated.
 TU Graz coordinates the WTZ Süd project.

 Cooperative business development:

-WTZ Süd encourages cooperation and exchange between researchers and economy at events such as Partnering Day, R&D Round Tables or trade fair visits.
+WTZ Süd encourages cooperation and exchange between researchers and economy at events such as Science 2 Business Talks.

-WTZ Süd evaluates and breaks new ground in the areas of project financing and commercialisation, e.g. using crowdfunding.
+WTZ Süd evaluates and breaks new ground in the area of commercialisation of technologies and knowledge, e.g. concerning biological materials or funded projects.

-The Research & Technology House supports students and employees who wish to set up their own company as a start-up and provides helpful contacts, such as with Science Park Graz.
+The Research & Technology House supports students and employees who wish to set up their own company as a start-up or spin-off (i.e.an IPR contract based start-up), supports proposals for FFG Spin-Off-Fellowships funding programme and provides helpful contacts, such as with